neikei/notes/README.md

 /dev/sda1
 /dev/sda2
 /dev/sdb1
-# Desc: /dev/sdc is the new device, because it has no available partition yet
+#: /dev/sdc is the new device, because it has no available partition yet

-# Desc: Check available partitions
+#: Check available partitions
 [root@localhost ~]# fdisk /dev/sdc
 Command (m for help): p